St Patrick's GAA (Donabate)

 St Patrick's, Donabate GAA is a Gaelic Athletic Association club in Donabate, County Dublin, Ireland.

 Club history

 Prior to 1924, Gaelic football was played in Donabate and Portrane by the Stars of Fingal.
 In 1924 a new club was formed which took the name of the patron saint of the parish, Saint Patrick.
+In 2024 the club has 4 Men's football teams, 1 Hurling Team and 2 Ladies Football teams at adult level as well GAA, LGFA & Camogie underage teams.